shirtable/python-novice/03-containers_lists_dictionaries.md

 Strings revisited!
 ==================
 There are many cases where data might be contained in a string, but a list would be a better representation, or vice-versa.
-Now that we've discussed lists, lets revisit strings to see some functionality for switching between the two.
+Now that we've discussed lists, let's revisit strings to see some functionality for switching between the two.

 `split`